The Two Handed Backhand Lansdorp Finish

-Want to learn how to use the Lansdorp finish on the 2 handed backhand?
+Want to learn how to use the Lansdorp finish on the two handed backhand?

-Well, there are a absolutely a few specific occasions when you should use it.
-For instance, when the ball is in your strike zone.
-Or when you want to drive the ball flatter.
-Or when you want to hit an approach shot.
-And last but not least, when the ball is coming flying at you at breakneck speed.
+Well, there are absolutely a few specific occasions when you should use it.
+For instance, when the ball is in your strike zone, or when you want to hit an approach shot.
+Moreover, you can use it to drive the ball flatter and get more power on your two hander.
+Last but not least, when the ball is coming flying at you at breakneck speed.

-So, now you know when to use this finish, let’s get into the nitty gritty of how to actually use it in those situations.
+Now you know when to use this finish.
+Let’s get into the nitty gritty of how to actually use it in those situations.

-Make sure you have a safe target and rip the ball with the Lansdorp finish.
-If you do this you will get great drive on your approach shot, and your opponent will be struggling to pass you.
+Make sure to choose a safe target and rip the ball with the Lansdorp finish.
+Consequently, you will get a great drive on your approach shot, and your opponent will be struggling to pass you.

-It works so well because your opponent has to deal with a ball that is landing pretty deep, and is also skidding through the court because it is a flatter shot.
+It works so well because your opponent has to deal with a ball that is landing pretty deep.
+Besides, it will be skidding through the court because it is a flatter shot.
 This gives your opponent almost no time to deal with your penetrating two handed backhand.

 Footwork For The Lansdorp Finish